 The list is always expanding with every year, so be sure to stay updated on recent marijuana-related laws and legislation.

-How Can It Be Consumed?
+How Can Weed Be Consumed?

 Marijuana can be consumed in a lot of different ways, but the most common form of ingestion if by smoking it.
 Edible marijuana is becoming more popular, taking the form of brownies, candy, butter and other cooking materials, candies, and so much more.
 Vaping marijuana is another common practice.
 In recent years, it can even be drank, as teas, wines, and beers infused with THC or CBD are emerging on the market.

-How much can I consume?
+How Much Weed Can I consume?